-Our principle aim is to develop novel research methodology in Big Data to solve problems of international importance in biomedicine, business, engineering, environmental monitoring, epidemiology, finance, medical imaging, multimedia, public health, social science and visualisation, taking full account of cyber security and ethics.
-Our impact focused research capitalises on the skills and expertise of group members and is built around a number of strategic themes.
+Our principal aim is to develop novel research methodology in Big Data to solve problems of international importance in biomedicine, business, engineering, environmental monitoring, epidemiology, finance, medical imaging, multimedia, public health, social science and visualisation, taking full account of cyber security and ethics.
+Our impact-focused research capitalises on the skills and expertise of group members and is built around a number of strategic themes.

 Research in this theme ranges from the development of statistical and machine learning methodologies to extract meaningful information from Big Data, to the study of theoretical Computer Science.

 The underpinning aim is to develop new theoretical approaches, motivated by applications, to extract, manipulate and model ever increasing amounts of high dimensional information.

 Statistics and data science

 Research in Statistics and Data Science is grouped around five areas: modelling and inference, statistical learning, applications to medicine and health, applications to business and finance, and statistical education.

 Our particular areas of expertise include multivariate dependency and time series modelling, data integration, social media information extraction, evidence synthesis and meta-analysis, and business internationalisation.

 Images and videos are one of the largest and fastest growing sources of information and present some of the biggest challenges for Data Science due to their volume and complexity.